-Bottlenecks in maritime transportation chains can be sea and/or land based, with regard to their potential resulting delays.
-Moreover the distinction between primary and secondary delays which are based on the cause of the delay is important for the decision making process.
+Bottlenecks in maritime transportation chains can be sea and/or land based, with regard to their resulting delays.
+Moreover the distinction between primary and secondary delays is important for decision making.

-The capacity utilization method refer to the utilization of the different resources and calculate the resource with the highest capacity utilization as shortage.
+Capacity utilization refer to the utilization of different resources and calculate the resource with highest capacity utilization as shortage.
 This can be calculated after [3] as follows:

-$B = \{i \mid p_i = \max(p_1; p_2; ..., p_n)\}$
+$$B = \{i \mid pi = max(p1; p2; ..., pn)\}$$

-with p_i as capacity utilization of the i-th resource.
+with pi as capacity utilization of the i-th resource.
 The advantage is the intrinsic simplicity.

-In contrast the queuing time method determine the shortage in relation to the queuing time of the resources before loading and uploading containers for transportation within the supply chain.
-This can be calculated after [3] as follows:
+The queuing time method determine shortages in relation to the queuing time of the resources before loading and uploading containers for transportation, can be calculated after [3] as follows:

-$B = \{i \mid W_i = max(W_1; W_2; :::; W_n)\}$
+$B = \{i \mid Wi = max(W1; W2; ...; Wn)\}$

-with W_i as queuing time utilization of the i-th resource.
-The advantage of the method is its easy implementation.
+with Wi as queuing time utilization of the i-th resource.
+The advantage of the this method is its easy implementation.

-The shifting bottleneck method, in contrast to the sole bottleneck approach, request average active time stamps of shortages based on which it will be possible to estimate the timeliness shortages are moving.
+Shifting bottleneck in contrast to the sole bottleneck approach, request average active time stamps of shortages based on which it will be possible to estimate the timeliness shortages are moving.
 This will allow to identify non shortages too.
 Because this method is able to differentiate between the probability of the existence of shortages and the existence of non shortages.
 Moreover this method allow to separate between primary and secondary shortages due to the average shortage over time [4].
-But the primary methodological problem of this method is its implementation and computing time required.
+But the methodological problem of this method is its implementation and computing time required.

 Figure 3 show the principle of moving shortages of the shortages M1 and M2.
-As shown in Figure 2 at a specific time stamp the shortage is caused by the active task which may have the longest runtime.
-Therefore, the moving shortage is based by the overlap of shortages, as shown in [5].
+As shown at a specific time stamp the shortage is caused by the active task which may have the longest runtime.
+Therefore, the moving shortage is based by the overlap of shortage [5].